3 Reasons To Keep Your Yard Tools Sharp

 Yard Tools That Need Sharpening

-• Lawnmower Blades: Put less strain on your mower and your turf.
-The best ways to sharpen lawnmower blades are with a bench grinder, clamp and file, or a blade sharpening drill attachment.
+Put less strain on your mower and your lawn.
+You can easily sharpen those lawnmower blades using a bench grinder, a clamp and file or even a handy blade sharpening drill attachment.

 sharpen_shovel

-• Hoe: Cut through the soil with ease with a sharp-edged hoe.
-Sharpen these just as you would a shovel or trowel.
+Cut through the soil effortlessly with a sharp-edged hoe.
+Just sharpen them like you would a shovel or trowel!

-• Axe/Hatchet: A dull axe is far more likely to bounce off the material instead of cutting it compared to a sharp one.
-Methods to sharpen axe blades include a file, whetstone, rock or river stone, Dremel tool, belt sander or an angle grinder.
-A file and sharpening stone are the least invasive to your axe.
+A dull axe is far more likely to bounce off the material rather than slice through it, unlike a sharp axe.
+Methods for sharpening axe blades include using a file, whetstone, rock or river stone, Dremel tool, belt sander, or angle grinder.
+A file and sharpening stone are the gentlest options for your axe.

 sharpen_chainsaw